Ukraine's capital under fire; NATO nation leaders to visit

 In Kyiv, the early morning explosions were artillery strikes, the Ukrainian military said.
 They hit the Svyatoshynskyi district of western Kyiv, adjacent to the suburb of Irpin that has seen some of the worst battles of the war.

-Damage from unspecified ammunition prompted a fire in a 10-story apartment block in the Podilsky district of Kyiv, north of the government quarter.
+Damage from unspecified ammunition prompted another in a 10-story apartment building in the Podilsky district of Kyiv, north of the government quarter.
 One person was hospitalized, the state emergency agency reported.

 Russian forces also stepped up strikes overnight on the northwest suburbs of Irpin, Hostomel and Bucha, said the head of the Kyiv region, Oleksiy Kuleba.

-Note: This version has been corrected to show the leader of Slovenia, not Slovakia, is part of the EU delegation.